amarkosmarkos/TravelApp/README.md

 - In demo mode the app intercepts `fetch` and WebSocket to serve **mock data**
 - **HashRouter** + `homepage` support for GitHub Pages

 ---

-## Feature Deep‑Dive (What each tab really does)

-### Chat
-- Powered by a **GPT‑class Large Language Model (LLM)** that performs intent detection and conversation orchestration.
-- User requests (e.g., “cultural trip”, “add beach days at the end”) trigger the workflow to either create a fresh plan or **modify** the existing one.
-- The assistant streams responses through **WebSocket** and persists messages linked to the current `travel_id`.

-### Itinerary
-- The itinerary is produced by a pipeline coordinated by `SmartItineraryWorkflow`:
-  1) A **Routing Agent** builds a graph where nodes are cities (loaded with their **coordinates from MongoDB**) and edges represent **geodesic distances**.
-  2) The agent proposes a near‑optimal visiting order (shortest‑path / TSP‑like heuristic) across all requested cities.
-  3) An **Itinerary Agent** (LLM) writes the day‑by‑day plan aligning with the route and user preferences.
-  4) A **Time Budget Scheduler** assigns hours per city and feeds downstream services (hotels and transport).
-- In the UI you see each city with explicit date ranges (arrival → departure) derived from this schedule.

-### Hotels
-- A **Hotel Suggestions Service** calls an external provider API using the itinerary windows (city + check‑in/check‑out) and the user’s preferences.
-- When the itinerary is changed from the chat (e.g., cities reordered or days shifted), the hotel suggestions are **regenerated** in the background and the UI reflects the new results.
-- In the demo (mock) build, these suggestions are deterministic and consistent with the displayed itinerary.

-### Transport
-- The transport plan is currently **heuristic‑based** but fully respects the itinerary’s city sequence and durations.
-- It selects a **mode per leg** (car/bus/train/flight/boat) using distance thresholds and adds realistic overheads for total travel time; costs are computed with simple per‑km + fixed‑fee models.
-- Future work can plug real providers without changing the frontend.

-> In the mocked GitHub Pages demo, all these components are simulated on the frontend; in full mode the same flow runs against the FastAPI backend and MongoDB.

----